Contact Center as a Service Market To Triple Growth Amid Concerns

 • Coaching software for remote agents identifies agent weaknesses and makes recommendations using AI.
 CCaaS providers will depend on automated coaches to supervise WFH employees and help them with work progress.
 The days of coaching support agents in person might be numbered.

-• The Internet of things (IoT) allows digital-enabled machines, such as TV sets, tablets, cars, mobile phones, computers, and washing machines, to become “smart things.”
+• The Internet of Things (IoT) allows digital-enabled machines, such as TV sets, tablets, cars, mobile phones, computers, and washing machines, to become “smart things.”
 As such, consumers will more often turn toward self-service options instead of contacting CCaaS agents for help.
 Agents, in turn, will become more specialized in complex tasks.

 The Bottom Line